 Simmer butter, mustard, hot sauce and some more ingredients (recipe at the bottom of the post), until smooth and bubbly.

-GRATUITOUS PICTURE OF CHICKEN WINGS.
+GRATUITOUS PICTURES OF FRIED CHICKEN WINGS.

-We’ve got a thing for these chicken wings.
+We've got a thing for these chicken wings.
 Be a South Carolina Tailgate Hero.
-SEXIEST CHICKEN WINGS EVER?
+SEXIEST FRIED CHICKEN WINGS EVER?
 MAYBE.

 And what goes better with Cocky's Carolina Mustard Wings than an ice cold beer?
 Victory.